Implementing process attachment tools#

 Overview#

-This document provides the technical details needed to implement a process attachment tool similar to rocprofv3 --attach.
+This topic provides the technical details needed to implement a process attachment tool similar to rocprofv3 --attach.
 Process attachment allows profiling tools to dynamically attach to running GPU applications without requiring application restart.
-The implementation can use either the provided python or exported C functions.
+The implementation can use either the provided Python or exported C functions.

-The python file rocprof-attach can be called directly to attach to a specific PID and use custom tools within the attachment target.
+The Python file rocprof-attach can be directly called to attach to a specific Process ID (PID) and use custom tools within the attachment target.

 $ rocprof-attach -p 12345 -t path/to/your-tool-library.so -d 5000

-In this example, the process with PID 12345 will be attached to and the library path/to/your-tool-library.so will be loaded by rocprofiler-sdk from within that process.
-After 5000 milliseconds have passed, detach will be called and rocprof-attach will exit when detachment is complete.
+In the preceding example, the rocprof-attach will attach to the process with PID 12345 and the library path/to/your-tool-library.so will be loaded by ROCprofiler-SDK from within that process. detach will be called after 5000 milliseconds and rocprof-attach will exit when detachment is complete.

 By default, rocprof-attach attaches to the target process and all of its descendant processes.
 To attach only to the specified PID, pass --attach-children=false: